-Turns out, 90 percent of customers use customer service to gauge if they will do business with a company.
+Turns out, more than 50 percent of customers have scrapped a planned purchase with a company because of poor customer service.
 When organizations like J.D.
-Power and Temkin release their lists of best and worst-in-class-service, an appearance on the worst-in-class list means those 90 percent of people who prioritize customer service will count you out.
+Power and Temkin release their lists of best and worst-in-class-service, an appearance on the worst-in-class list means the 50 percent of people who prioritize customer service will count you out.

 Plus, when your customers aren’t happy, they talk bad about you to the people in their networks.
 The White House Office of Consumer Affairs found that a dissatisfied customer tells between 9 to 15 people about their poor experience.
 And, almost 13 percent of those dissatisfied customers tell more than 20 people.

 Consider your chances with those 9-20 prospects, squashed.